Cashflow Quadrant by Robert Kiyosaki

 - Own a system, people work for you

-- People = Money → more workers following the system = more money
+- People = Money (more workers within system = more money)

 - Requires leadership and management skills